pauradev/pages/pages/01.Blog/01.Art-resources/35.bit-vs-16-bit-images-whats-the-difference-which-to-use/.revs/20180823-124348/item.md

 <h2>Which To Use </h2>

 You would probably assume that more tones equate to a better print.
-However, for PrintAura's specific printing purposes, <strong>we ask for 8 bit images</strong>.
+However, for Printaura's specific printing purposes, <strong>we ask for 8 bit images</strong>.
 This may seem counter intuitive, but the reasoning is simple.
 Our specialized direct-to-garment Kornit printers were made to run off of 8-bit color tonal ranges.
 An 8 bit image will create the best color match to your original art work.

 <h3> How To Check / Change Bit Preferences In Photoshop </h3>